anujjamwal/Mongoose/README.md

 Mongoose Working
 ================

 Mongoose works by executing the mongo scripts from the folder migrations.
-The scripts named as :
+The scripts named as
-            <execute-order>_<migration-name>.js
+    file:    <execute order>_<migration name>.js
     say:
             0001_my_first_migration.js